PAUL AND THE LAW

 in his thought.(2)

-Others have accounted for the difficulty by saying that Paul's views underwent
+Others have accounted for the confusion about Paul's views on the Law

-to hold that Paul was consistent in what he said, although, because of
+to hold that Paul was consistent in what he wrote about the Law, although,

-the occasional nature of Paul's writings, it is not always easy to form
+because of the occasional nature of Paul's writings, it is not always

-Any attempt to make some sense of what Paul has written about the Law
+Any attempt to make sense of what Paul has written about the Law in his

 and that he did not change his views during the period represented by